-The Winter Olympic Games came to the United States for the first time.
-Lake Placid native Jack Shea won two gold medals in speed skating, the first athlete to win multiple gold medals in a single Winter Olympic Games.
+The Olympic Winter Games came to the United States in 1932 for the first time.
+Lake Placid native Jack Shea won two gold medals in speed skating, the first athlete to win multiple gold medals in a single Olympic Winter Games.

 Athletes: 252 (231 men, 21 women)